gabrieldausque/hermes/docs/markdown/BullJobs/Reference/classes/bulljob.md

 # Class: BullJob

-The job implementation used for Bull, especially to encapsulate value type as payload (not natively done in bull)
+The job implementation used for Bull, especially to encapsulate value type as payload (not natively success in bull)

 ## Hierarchy